 Turn the power off while inside the airplane during take off or landing.
-Do not use wireless network functions while in the air
+Do not use wireless network functions while in the air.

 Follow the instructions of the hospital when using while in a hospital.

 The electromagnetic waves emitted by this camera may disrupt the electronic systems of the airplane or the instruments of the hospital.

-If you are using an Eye-Fi card, remove it from the camera before boarding an aircraft or entering a hospital.
+If you are using wireless network devices, remove them from the camera before boarding an aircraft or entering a hospital.